 - Women are present in all business and industrial sectors.

-- Men and women are treated equally in all workplaces.
+- Men and women are (must be) treated equally in every workplace.

 - Women have acquired individuality, economic independence and freedom.